HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 1. **Test name**
-- Default name is based on the first selected skill plus “Test”
-  - Assumption is that the recruiter would choose the first skill as the most important one and to reduce the effort needed to type
+- Default name is based on the first selected skill plus “Test”.
+This was an assumption based on the philosophy that the recruiter would usually choose the first skill as the most important one.
+This implementation helped to reduce the effort needed to type the heading always
 - The name would be inline editable
 - The interface will not allow to have empty test name